awslabs/aws-config-rdk/README.rst

 Contributing
 ============

-email me at mborch@amazon.com if you are interested in contributing.
-I'm using the github issues log as my "to-do" list, and I'm also happy to get PR's if you see something you want to fix.
+email us at rdk-maintainers@amazon.com if you have any questions.
+We are happy to help and discuss.

 Authors
 =======